rozx/kindlelight/README.md

 a light novel site for kindle.
 source: wenku8.

+## V0.2c
++ Updated all plugins and urls.
++ Fixed: Converter bug: error when title is too long

 ## V0.2b
 + Added: downloader and converter status.
 + Fixed: Converter bugs - no callback when finish converting.